 Being a Plague Doctor was a lucrative business during the time of plague.
 It was a dangerous occupation and these men wanted to be suitably recompensed for their endeavours.
 These doctors were distinctively dressed in long leather cloaks, large brimmed hats and grotesque beaked masks filled with sweet-smelling herbs.
 Doctors believed the herbs would repel the “evil smells” or “miasma” which were thought to carry the contagion.
 The herbs did little to protect these physicians but the leather coat, on the other hand, was a great defence against flea bites.
 During the 1645 outbreak of plague, the first plague doctor employed by the Burgh Council was John Paulitious, who promptly succumbed to the illness.

-Fortunately, we have more knowledge about hygiene and about how plague is spread today.
-It is still endemic in parts of the world, but we now have antibiotics to cure those infected by this horrific disease.
+Fortunately, we have more knowledge about hygiene and about how the plague is spread today.
+It is still endemic in parts of the world.
+There was even an outbreak in Glasgow as late as 1900, but we now have antibiotics to cure those infected by this horrific disease.
 However, there is a part of me that wonders if one of the ghosts walking the streets of Edinburgh might be George Rae, intent on getting his revenge on the Burgh Council!